-Patricia Champion Associate Professor
+Patricia Champion Professor

-An key mechanism that bacteria use to promote their survival is by the targeted transport of bacterial proteins, small molecules or nucleic acids directly into the host (secretion).
+A key mechanism that bacteria use to promote their survival is by the targeted transport of bacterial proteins, small molecules or nucleic acids directly into the host (secretion).
 In the host these molecules directly interact with and disrupt the function of cellular processes which are required for identifying and eliminating the bacteria.
 Targeted protein secretion is used by several successful bacterial pathogens, including M. tuberculosis, to transport proteins to distinct cellular locations.
 Through a better understanding of protein transport systems and the proteins they transport we will gain important insight into how mycobacteria interact with the host and cause disease.
 The long-term goal of my research program is to define the molecular mechanisms underlying mycobacterial pathogenesis.
-To address this goal, our current research is focused on identifying novel genes and mechanisms required for mycobacterial protein transport.
+To address this goal, our current research is focused on identifying novel genes and mechanisms required for and regulating mycobacterial protein transport.
 We expect that this course of research will not only expand our understanding M. tuberculosis biology, but may also lead to the identification of novel targets for anti-virulence based therapeutics against TB.

-- Postdoctoral Fellow, University of California San Francisco 2003-2009
+- Postdoctoral Fellow, University of California San Francisco, CA 2003-2009

 - PhD. in Molecular Biology, Princeton University, NJ 2003